 The Eye of Sauron stares at what he believes to be a unicorn.
-If you look
+If you look closely, however, you'll notice that it is actually Mount Doom. |

 Wellington, New Zealand -- An optometrist was rushed to the hospital earlier this afternoon after sustaining third degree burns from the Eye of Sauron during a routine eye examination.
 The eye doctor, who is in critical condition, is the most recent of the Great Eye’s burn victims, joining a list of 23 optometrists who have suffered a similar fate.